Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 • Products with a lot of alcohol (they'll make dryness worse)

-• Strong essential oils (even gentle ones like lavender)
+• Essential oils (even gentle ones like lavender)

 • Cleansers (often too stripping)